 Vanilla extract – used to add flavor.

 Food coloring (optional) – if you want to color your royal icing.
+Gel food coloring is best as it gives the strongest colors and is super concentrated so doesn’t thin out your icing.

 Two Ways of Making Royal Icing